withfriendsco/why-withfriends/src/posts/memberships.md

 Finally, we've found that adding a rebate, even if it's just \$2, can be highly motivating.

-**At Withfriends, we've dedicated many hours to our Shopify, Square, Eventbrite, and custom ticketing upsells, so that the customer sees a pitch for a membership as soon as they complete checkout.
+**At Withfriends, we've dedicated many hours to perfecting our Shopify, Square, Eventbrite, and custom ticketing upsells, so that the customer sees a pitch for a membership as soon as they complete checkout.
 We automatically calculate a rebate based on a percentage of their most recent purchase, so that there's never a rebate larger than the order itself.**